sourcebots/robot-api/README.md

 to run the tests, simply run `nosetests` (requires the `nose` python package) and it will run all tests

-# Corner ID script
+# Zone ID script

-To run the corner script on USB insert, you must install the runusb script in [https://github.com/sourcebots/runusb]
+To run the zone script on USB insert, you must install the runusb script in [https://github.com/sourcebots/runusb]

-The corner ID script can be found at `robot/corner_script.py`, to use this for real robots you must put that script in a USB stick
+The zone ID script can be found at `robot/zone_script.py`, to use this for real robots you must put that script in a USB stick
-In the same directory as a file named `corner_<x>`, where `<x>` is the ID of the corner the robot should be with.
+In the same directory as a file named `zone-<x>`, where `<x>` is the ID of the zone the robot should be with.